Haripriyan-K/OpenModelica-PyQt-App/README.md

 ## A bug worth mentioning

-The original model divided by zero (`T = V / Q1`) any time `Q1 = 0` — which is exactly what happens for any `stopTime < 5`, since `Tank`'s outflow doesn't start until `t = 5`.
-I fixed this at the model level by adding a small epsilon in `Tank2.mo` (`T = V / (Q1 + 1e-6)`) before compiling, so simulations across the required `0 <= start < stop < 5` range now run cleanly without that error.
+Previously, simulations ending before 5 seconds could fail because the model calculated `T = V / Q1` while `Q1` was zero.
+I fixed this by using `T = V / (Q1 + 1e-6)` before compiling the executable.
+The application can now run correctly for the required range: `0 <= start < stop < 5`.

-If the executable can't be found, the times you entered are invalid, or the run takes longer than 30 seconds, the app shows a clear error message instead of failing silently or freezing.

 ## Author